cep21/gotemplate/README.md

 large changes, I strongly recommend [creating an issue](https://github.com/cep21/gotemplate/issues) on GitHub first to confirm your change will be accepted before writing a lot of code.
 GitHub issues are also recommended, at your discretion, for smaller changes or questions.

+# License

+This library is licensed under the Apache 2.0 License.